Feature #14522: Make Tails usable for blind users

 Not very surprising either (we did nothing to fix that in feature/jessie AFAIK).

-#15 Updated by anonym about 3 years ago
+#15 Updated by anonym over 3 years ago

 While the chroot part might make this case harder, it is actually the case that any process running as a different user than amnesia is not "accessible" (poor wording, btw), e.g. Tails Upgrader.
 Beyond the obvious, i.e. that this is bad for people in need of a screen reader, it is also bad for our automated test suite, given that dogtail uses the same interface.